mediafly/await-the/README.md

 <a name="module_Limiter"></a>

 ## Limiter
-Given a collection and a task return resolved values of the task being ran per value via the emitters
+Given a collection and a task, return resolved values of the task being ran per value via emitted events.

 | Param | Type | Description |